Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

 \textit{Squeezing in levitated optomechanics:} Adjacent to this, the novel capability to control the potential and thus the mechanical frequencies enabled squeezing via non-adiabatic pulses~\cite{rashid2016experimental}.
 A study of the scattered light revealed the signatures of squeezing on the scattered light generated by the mechanics oscillators~\cite{militaru2022ponderomotive}.
-Recently, squeezed states are regarded as become a powerful tool for testing tiny effects such as those predicted by some form of quantum gravity~\cite{belenchia2016testing}.
+Recently, squeezed states have been discussed for testing tiny effects such as those predicted by some form of quantum gravity~\cite{belenchia2016testing}.
 Squeezing is an operation to affect the mechanical state, it is one crucial operation in the universal toolbox of Gaussian state preparation, but is also discussed as a state preparation step for achieving non-Gaussian states such as quantum superposition in a levitated mechanical system~\cite{rieracampeny2023wigner}, and as well for generating quantum entanglement between two mechanical systems~\cite{cosco2021enhanced}.

-In conclusion, squeezing is one option of generating out-of-equilibrium states of a continuous variable system as seen in experiments.
+In conclusion, squeezing is one option for generating out-of-equilibrium states of a continuously variable system.
+Squeezing of large-mass mechanical systems has been experimentally demonstrated.
 Squeezing generates highly sensitive states exhibiting a peculiar quantum signature~\cite{chowdhury2020quantum} and is used to control the effect of dynamical nonlinearities.